 Our Approach to Diversity, Equity & Inclusion

 National Employer Recognition

-We are proud to be among the top scorers in the Human Rights Campaign Corporate Equality Index, as well as the Disability Equality Index, sponsored by the joint initiative of the American Association of People with Disabilities (AAPD) and Disability:IN.
+We are proud to be among the top scorers in the Human Rights Campaign Corporate Equality Index, as well as the Disability Equality Index (DEI®), sponsored by the joint initiative of the American Association of People with Disabilities (AAPD) and Disability:IN.
 In 2022, Centene's CEO Sarah London signed Disability:IN's CEO Letter on Disability Inclusion, joining over 140 fellow chief executive officers committing to building inclusive, accessible and equitable workplaces through participation in the DEI.